 Promenade de Anglais

-Arguably, the most famous seafront in France, and certainly in Nice, the Promenade des Anglais is a must-see.
-Stretching along the entire Baie des Anges (Bay of Angels), the Promenade is 4km long.
-It was funded by English ex-pats in 1822 and bid to become a UNESCO World Heritage Site in 2015.
+Arguably the most famous seafront in France, and certainly in Nice, the Promenade des Anglais is a must-visit.
+Stretching along the entire Baie des Anges (Bay of Angels), this iconic four kilometre promenade has long been a popular spot with the rich, famous and those looking to sample a taste of the 'jet-set' lifestyle.